Teknologforeningen/lunch/README.md

 ```
 The application can be accessed at [localhost:5000](http://localhost:5000)

-Environment variables can be defined directly in docker-compose.yml or by using separate .env files for the server and client.
+Environment variables can be defined directly in docker-compose.yml or by using separate .env files for the server and client

+An admin user can be created by defining the env variables `ADMIN_USER` and `ADMIN_PW` when starting the application